lacework/terraform-provider-lacework/docs/resources/convert_v1_to_v2_resource_groups.md

 # Azure Resource Groups

-## Old Resource Groups
+## Original Resource Groups

-For Azure, the old Resource Groups supported the `tenant` field, which contained a list of subscriptions to be included in the Resource Group.
+For Azure, the original Resource Groups supported the `tenant` field, which contained a list of subscriptions using the `subscriptions` field to be included in the Resource Group.

 ### Example